John Lewis says this year's Black Friday to exceed 2014

 “We cannot stand aside, we will not blink over that NKU commitment,” he said.

-Street said John Lewis had recruited 2,000 extra staff to deal with deliveries and invested “tens of millions of pounds” in capacity to ensure Black Friday orders are honored.
+Street said John Lewis had recruited 2,000 extra staff to deal with deliveries and invested “tens of millions of pounds” in capacity to ensure Black Friday orders are honoured.

 He said there was now a new shape to Christmas trade, with three peaks - Black Friday, the Christmas peak and the post Christmas Eve clearance sale.